 Do you ever feel like there's not enough time in the day, like you just can't get everything done, or like procrastination holds you back from accomplishing your goals?

-I know I do, and it's amazing how many daily tasks I can allow to slip through my fingers.
-No amount of to-do lists can keep me on track, yet not every healthy habit I'd like to have in my life has stuck.
+I know I do, and it's amazing how many daily tasks I allow to slip through my fingers.
+No amount of to-do lists can keep me on track, so all the healthy habits I'd like to have in my life don't always stick.

-But there's a way to stay on track I've been reading about lately called the two-minute rule.
-Based on bestseller David Allen's Getting Things Done, this rule can help you accomplish more in less time, with less thought and dread.
+But there's a way to stay on track I've been reading about lately called the 2 minute rule.
+Based on bestseller David Allen's book Getting Things Done, this rule can help you accomplish more in less time, with less thought and dread.

-Here's how it works: If something takes less than two minutes to complete, like washing a dish instead of setting it in the sink, do it now.
-Don't think about it or put it off for future you, just get it done.
+Here's how it works: If a tasks takes less than two minutes to complete, like washing a dish, you complete the task immediately instead of setting the dirty dish in the sink.
+Just do it now, in the moment.
+Don't think about it or put off the task for future you.

 See, we often spend way too much time thinking about the things we need to do, planning when we'll do them, and dreading the moment when we actually have to take action.
 The two-minute rule cuts out those thoughts and allows your brain power to be divided elsewhere.